mike-jung/ubiaccess-framework/README.md

   * Advanced video chatting : http://localhost:8001/chat3.html

+## MD Bootstrap

+If you use md-bootstrap library for pages in public folder, please put mdb folder in the public folder. 'mdb' folder means the one you can download from mdbootstrap.com site.
+You can extract zip file after downloading the library and change the name of the folder into 'mdb'.

 ## FCM Push

 This server supports FCM(Firebase Cloud Messaging) push to send push messages to Android, iOS devices.